12 Incredible & Unique Places to Stay in Arizona

 10. Tucson Mountain Retreat

-The home embraces indoor-outdoor living with multiple patios, an outdoor shower, and floor-to-ceiling windows framing mountain views.
-A fully equipped kitchen lets you prepare meals using local ingredients from nearby farmers’ markets.
+This adobe-style home runs $300-500 per night and sleeps up to six with multiple patios, an outdoor shower, and floor-to-ceiling windows framing mountain views.
+The fully equipped kitchen lets you prepare meals using ingredients from nearby farmers’ markets, while the indoor-outdoor living design makes you feel connected to the desert landscape.
+I spent hours on the patios watching javelinas and roadrunners go about their daily business.

 Tucson Mountain Retreat invites immersion in Arizona desert beauty and tranquility, providing a unique escape and rejuvenating experience.